valkova-k/cactus-repo/README.md

-# cactus-repo
+# Cactus repository

-Homework repository for Data Science Practicum 2025
+Welcome to the Cactus repository, where the Kaktusáci group uploads their solutions to M7DataSP Advanced Data Science Practicum homework.

+## Homework